 Weber Physical Therapy and Wellness is owned and operated by physical therapist, Carolyn Weber, and provides mobile physical therapy services in Southeast Idaho.
 This means that you can receive outpatient physical therapy in the comfort of your own home or office.
 Why go to a busy outpatient clinic to be treated by multiple therapists during a pandemic when you could receive services in your home by the same therapist who is always focused on your needs?

 Services: Orthopedic and neurologic conditions treated with speciality services for runners, endurance athletes and patients with Parkinson’s Disease.
 Carolyn has 3 years of clinical experience in running gait analysis and retraining.
 She is one of the only physical therapists in southeast Idaho that is certified in LSVT BIG treatment for Parkinson’s Disease and other neurologic conditions.
 For more information on the services offered and conditions treated, please visit the “services” page.

 Check out the recent interview of Weber Physical Therapy and Wellness with the Davis Phinney Foundation on treatment programming available for patients with Parkinson’s Disease:

 What insurances are accepted?
-Medicare of Idaho (part B); Railroad Medicare.
-Cash-pay options are also available.
+Medicare of Idaho (part B); Railroad Medicare; Blue Cross of Idaho; Cash-pay options are also available.

 Do I need a doctor’s referral?
 NO. Idaho is a direct access state, meaning you can come to physical therapy without seeing your primary care doctor first.
 If you have a referral, that’s great–just bring it to your first appointment or have your doctor fax it to Carolyn at (208) 908-7115—no special referral forms required.